 Full fat products tend to have less lactose then low fat making it easier for those to digest who are lactose intolerant or have digestive problems.
 Butyric acid is found in full fat products and has potential properties of treating irritable bowel syndrome according to one study.

-There are so many different products out there these days especially among milk- almond milk, coconut milk, oatmeal milk, rice milk, soy milk and the list goes on!
+There are so many different products out there these days especially among milk- almond milk, coconut milk, oat milk, rice milk, soy milk and the list goes on!
 I have made almond and cashew milk from scratch and it tasted amazing.
 The benefit of this is you know there is no added preservatives, flavouring or emulsifiers.
 I think the lesson here is don’t believe everything that is on the internet do your research and do what works for you and the best possible outcome for your health!

 Remember that Nutrition is the Key to Health